 In contrast to the statutory time limits that apply to applications for relief from forfeiture by way of a court order, the court has discretion whether to grant relief where the lease has been forfeited by peaceable re-entry.
 In the County Court, an application for relief must be made within six months of the peaceable re-entry.
 The High Court has an equitable discretion to grant relief at any time.

-In Pineport Limited v Grangeglen Limited EWHC 1319 (Ch), the lease was forfeit by peaceable re-entry in April 2014 for non-payment of service charges of £2,155, which were recoverable as rent.
+Pineport Limited v Grangeglen Limited EWHC 1318 (Ch), the lease was forfeit by peaceable re-entry in April 2014 for non-payment of service charges of £2,155, which were recoverable as rent.
 A relief application was made by the tenant to the High Court in June 2015, 14 months after the forfeiture.
+Court decision:

 In granting relief on condition that the arrears and costs, together totalling £24,350, were paid within a fixed period, the court took into account the following: